 Theoretical framework

-Resource Dependency Theory (RDT) is based upon ideas developed by Pfeffer and Salancik (1978).
+Resource Dependency Theory (RDT) is based upon ideas developed by Pfeffer and Salancik (1978), who have explored the optimum blends of funding methods for any organisation.
 Wicker and Breuer (2011) and Yeager, Zhang and Diana (2015) suggest it is broadly the idea that the structure and behaviour of an organisation can be explained by its resources.
-Pfeffer & Salancik (1978) suggest that dependence on external resources can reduce the autonomy with which organisations can operate.
+Pfeffer and Salancik (1978) suggest that dependence on external resources can reduce the autonomy with which organisations can operate.
 It also has an impact on power relations between organisations who provide services and those who provide funding.
 Influenced by earlier work carried out by Pfeffer and Salancik (1978) and Dess and Beard (1984), Yeager, Zhang and Diana (2015) identify three particularly significant factors in the environment that any organisation operates in: munificence, dynamism, and competition.
 The first of these is the availability and accessibility of resources, and as Yeager, Zhang and Diana (2015, p.
 691) suggest, ‘organizations that operate in less munificent environments have to reduce their dependence on certain resources and find alternative resource supplies’.
-Economic austerity practiced by the UK government since 2010 has certainly resulted in a less munificent environment within which organisations are obliged to find alternative, non-state funding, including within sport contexts (Widdop et al., 2017).
+Economic austerity practiced by the UK government since 2010 has certainly resulted in a less munificent environment within which organisations are obliged to find alternative, non-state funding, including within sport contexts (Widdop et al., 2018).
 Dynamism can be broadly described as related to environmental change or innovation (Dess & Beard, 1984).
 A stable level of change is sustainable for organisations, while a rapid level creates uncertainty and can destabilise them.
 Finally, competition is reflected in the number of stakeholders that an organisation considers it is likely to be reliant upon when strategy is formulated.
-While UK government rhetoric regarding competition is that increased competitiveness in the tendering process is likely to lead to a more effective and economically viable service, Yeager, Zhang and Diana (2015) suggest that, in fact, an increase in a number of stakeholders involved in the funding and delivery of a service can also increase uncertainty and consequently result in reluctance to try new strategies.
-Indeed, Walker and Hayton (2018) have observed a restructuring of third sector sport organisations to enable access to central funding.
+While UK government rhetoric regarding competition, is increased competitiveness in the tendering process, this is likely to lead to a more effective and economically viable service.
+Yeager, Zhang and Diana (2015) suggest that, in fact, an increase in a number of stakeholders involved in the funding and delivery of a service can also increase uncertainty and consequently result in reluctance to try new strategies.
+This is evident in the work of Walker and Hayton (2018), who have observed a restructuring of third sector sport organisations to enable access to central funding.

-RDT focuses upon the significance of the external environment in understanding the decisions made by organisations (Yeager, Zhang & Diana 2015).
+RDT focuses upon the significance of the external environment and its influences on understanding the decisions made by and behaviour of an organisation (Yeager, Zhang & Diana 2015).
 Arguably the utility of RDT is demonstrated by the breadth of contexts to which it has been applied (Hillman et al, 2009).
-RDT is a useful lens through which to examine the organisation and management of sport because a number of different resources may be valued by sports organisations.
+RDT is a useful lens through which to examine the organisation and management of sport because several different resources may be valued by sports organisations.
 These include human, financial, and physical resources (O’Boyle & Hassan 2014).
 Most sports organisations do not have the capacity to generate all the resources that they need, and this leads to a level of dependence upon external resources.
-The application of RDT to sport management contexts is not novel, and it has been successfully utilised in studies of German sport organisations (Wicker & Breuer, 2011), sport-for-all development (MacIntosh et al, 2016), and the impact of austerity upon third sector sport organisations in the UK (Walker & Hayton, 2017).
+This is not necessarily the case of third sector sports, such as community sport facilities who rely heavily on government funding, an environmental dependency and one of the most difficult to control (Aharoni, Maimon, and Segev, 1981).
+The application of RDT to sport management contexts is not novel, and it has been successfully utilised in studies of German sport organisations (Wicker & Breuer, 2011), sport-for-all development (MacIntosh et al, 2016), sport governing bodies (Berry & Manoli, 2018) and the impact of austerity upon third sector sport organisations in the UK (Walker & Hayton, 2017).
+This contribution places RDT within network theory to understand the management strategies of community sport facilities within an era of austerity.